quicken/filefocus/README.md

 - Fix bug, the same resource could be added multiple times.
 - A focus group can now be pinned.
 When a focus group is pinned it automatically receives any added resources.

+### 1.2.1

+- Fix bug, when a resource was deleted from the file system the focus group would crash/vanish.
+Now a warning marker is shown next to missing resources.

 ---